All Episodes

 Do you remember the incident with Barney Frank?

-Uh he was on the ferry from I think it was Fire Island in in New York with his significant other, and the ferry ride is uh two dollars or whatever it is, three bucks, and he goes, uh don't you know who I am?
+He was on the ferry from, I think it was Fire Island in New York with his significant other, and the ferry ride is $2 or whatever it is, three bucks.

 He didn't want to pay for it.

-He didn't want to but Barney Frank didn't see any reason why he is a congressman.
+Barney Frank didn't see any reason why he is a congressman.

-Do you know what it's like getting these guys, once they've gotten used to that, to write a personal check.
+Do you know what it's like getting these guys, once they've gotten used to that, to write a personal check?

-So clearly in this instance, Larry Craig thinks that paying for the lawyer to represent him in his bathroom sex case is part of his official duties.
+So clearly, in this instance, Larry Craig thinks that paying for the lawyer to represent him in his bathroom sex case is part of his official duties.

-And the judge is concerned that this could be too broad a reading of official travel, uh because uh, you know, after all, if if everything he does between flying between Washington and uh and uh Idaho uh counts as official business,
+And the judge is concerned that this could be too broad a reading of official travel.

-you know, suppose uh anyone and then any other senator could decide to, you know, uh you k you you you've got a change at Minneapolis Airport and uh the plane's put back a couple of hours, so you go to one of the hotels and you order up a prostitute and you put the hotel room and the prostitute,
+Because, you know, after all, if everything he does between flying between Washington and Idaho counts as official business, you know, suppose anyone and then any other senator could decide to, you know, you've got a change at Minneapolis Airport and the plane's put back a couple of hours.

-Uh he's not trying hard enough.
+He's not trying hard enough.

 He could easily have said he was just checking whether the toilet tank was compliant with the Bill Clinton Al Gore maximum size toilet tank regulation.

-It's uh we we accept too much of that.
+We accept too much of that.

-I said the last time I was here that Obama's Christmas vacation cost more than the entire cost of flying everybody in the royal family around their various realms, that's to say, not just around the United Kingdom, but uh to Canada and Australia and flying Prince Harry to Afghanistan and all the rest of it, uh it costs uh th one Obama vacation cost more th costs more than the entire cost of the royal family.
+I said the last time I was here that Obama's Christmas vacation costs more than the entire cost of flying everybody in the royal family around their various realms.

-And people and and that percolates down the chain.
+And that percolates down the chain.

-You look at the way you look at everything.
+You look at the way, you look at everything.

-The s the salaries are irrelevant.
+The salaries are irrelevant.

 It's like so much of American life now.